qfluentwidgets/qfluentwidgets.github.io/dev/docs/components/basic_input/combo_box.md

 ![Combo box](/img/components/combobox/ComboBox.png)

-When there are too many options, use a drop-down box to display and select content. `ComboBox` inherits from `PushButton` and reimplements most of the `QComboBox` interfaces, but options cannot be added in Designer.
+When there are too many options, use a drop-down box to display and select content. `ComboBox` inherits from `PushButton` and reimplements most of the `QComboBox` interfaces.

 ```python
 comboBox = ComboBox()